tweag/python-monorepo-example/2017-11-25-linear-jvm.md

           return a

 Java.reify :: J (Interp a) ->.
 IOL (J (Interp a), Unrestricted a)

+-- | A linear value of type `Unrestricted a` holds a value of -- type `a` which can be used non-linearly or unrestrictly. data Unrestricted a where
+  Unrestricted :: a -> Unrestricted a
 ```

 We are assuming that we have a restricted form of the `IO` monad,